codeadamca/github-pages-deploy-html/README.md

 # github-pages

-A basic splash page for testing out the GitHub pages feature.
+A basic splash page for testing out the GitHub Pages feature (free hosting).

 This page is available to view at [https://codeadamca.github.io/github-pages/](https://codeadamca.github.io/github-pages/).